camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/50-custom-extensions/10-camunda-elements.html.md

   <tr>
     <th>Description</th>
     <td colspan="2">
-      Defines value to inject in delegated classes (see <a href="/guides/user-guide/#process-engine-delegation-code-field-injection">Field Injection</a>).
+      Defines the value to inject in delegated classes (see <a href="/guides/user-guide/#process-engine-delegation-code-field-injection">Field Injection</a>).
     </td>
   </tr>
   <tr>